What Is Epivir?

 - immune reconstitution syndrome, a condition that causes an inflammatory response in viruses in the blood, such as pneumonia or tuberculosis

-- pancreatitis, or inflammation of the pancreas; pancreatitis symptoms include stomach pain, nausea, vomiting, and tenderness when touching the stomach
+- pancreatitis, or inflammation of the pancreas; pancreatitis symptoms include stomach pain, nausea, vomiting, and tenderness when touching the stomach.
+Patients with history of pancreatitis may have risk of recurrence.

 - changes in the distribution of body fat, such as an increasing amount of fat on the neck